 Last month it was announced that a very special edition of the new illustrated “Harry Potter and the Philosopher’s Stone” would be auctioned to raise money for Lumos.
 The deluxe edition of the Jim Kay-illustrated book was signed by both J.K.
 Rowling and Jim Kay and embellished with a drawing of a dragon by Jim.

 On December 13, 2007, J.K.
-Rowling unleashed “The Tales of Beedle the Bard” onto the real world, publishing the very stories that she had tantalizingly mentioned in “Deathly Hallows”.
-To celebrate the “Tales”‘s eighth anniversary, I, a lover of fairy and folk tales, have reread the thin anthology of stories and accordingly, documented my reaction for your reading pleasure.
+Rowling unleashed “The Tales of Beedle the Bard” onto the real world.
+To celebrate the eighth anniversary, I have reread the stories and documented my reaction for your reading pleasure.